etclark3/zillow_project/README.md

 <img width="1062" alt="image" src="https://user-images.githubusercontent.com/98612085/189556238-f433cb25-1158-4a29-91bd-4f2b9dc58c55.png">

 # Conclusion and Recommendations:
+Square footage of the property
+Number of Bedrooms and Bathrooms
+Location

+Using Recursive Reature Elimination (RFE)

+Takeaways

+Out of all three counties, Los Angeles has the cheapest average price for housing.
+Los angeles however has a lot more houses that are higher than the average price yet relatively smaller in terms of square footage.
+Los Angeles has more of an abundant of older homes.
+No matter the county it seems homes built after 1960 are above the average Tax Value.
+Homes with above the median amonut of bathrooms and below the median amount of bedrooms are more expensive then the opposite.
+Model

+The Ordinary Least Squared regression model had the best performance.

+- Train:
+  - 205,837 RMSE
+  - .246 R-squared value for the train data and a $200,559 RMSE, .257 R2 value for the validate dataset.
+Validate:
+Test:
+For the test dataset the model performs a little worse, with a drop off of $3,000.
+Next Steps/Reccomendations

+Following this initial project, I would like to create a more refined model.
+Whether it is through running different groups of features through my current model, tuning the hyperparameters or both.
+As well as creating more python files that store functions so as to make the final report less filled by code and easier to read.
+Create a feature that clusters locations in the dataset, most home prices fluctuate by location within cities.
+With certain city locations being higher in crime, less wealthy, under developed, etc.
+Include previous assesments of the porperties to see if previous pricing of properties affect sell price.

 # Additional Improvements:
 - Remove additional outliers and focus data on "normal homes" to increase accuracy of model predictions for homes for the 2nd and 3rd quartile of data